 - Karen and Peter, parents of Milo

 Meanwhile, the hypothesis-driven diagnosis caused Milo to be subjected to test after test.
-He had just been born and already endured multiple blood draws that were especially painful for his small veins, endless physician visits, and long waiting periods of agonizing uncertainty.
+He had just been born and already endured multiple blood draws that were especially painful for his small veins, endless physician visits and long waiting periods of agonizing uncertainty.
 Still no answers were forthcoming.
-Karen and Peter knew they had to take matters into our own hands.
+Karen and Peter knew they had to take matters into their own hands.

 GENOME MEDICAL SERVICES

 Have questions about how genetics may impact your health or the health of a family member?

 Genome Medical is currently accepting new patients.
 Schedule your genetic consultation today.

 What they found was a genetic mutation that had never before been documented.
 Finally having the concrete evidence they needed, Karen and Peter began to find other children with the same symptoms as Milo.

 Genome Medical exists so that other families will not have to experience what they did.

 Karen and Peter regret that Milo had to suffer through countless examinations over the first few years of his life because exome analysis was not offered upfront.
 They were forced to be their own advocates — poring over medical research and pleading with experts across the country.
 Today, Genome Medical exists so that other families will not have to experience what they did.